kinode-dao/kinode-book/src/login.md

 ## Starting the Uqbar node

-Start an Uqbar node using the binary built in the previous section (TODO: link).
+Start an Uqbar node using the binary built in the [previous section](./install.md).
 Locating the binary on your system, take a look at the arguments it accepts:

 ```bash